ColumPaget/castclient.lua/README.md

     a            Add a new feed
     c            Clear playlist (only available on playlist screen) s            Stop playback
-    home         Restart playback from beginning
+    u            Show urls rather than titles in feeds screen home         Restart playback from beginning
     end          Stop playback
     space        Pause current playback